Best practice organizing your DAW project for better and faster workflow

 "Create Audio track" adds a new Audio Track with the rendered audio at the bottom of the Project window.

-Always use "Pool Folder" to render the audio directly to the correct folder i Media Pool.
+You can use "Pool Folder" to render the audio directly to the correct folder i Media Pool.

 Naming audio files in Mix Down

 Proper naming of render in place- and Mix Down files are an important part og best practice organization.

 Using the Naming Scheme Window to generate generic names is a good idea.

 Here is a Scheme with Channel Name, Name and Channel number for unique trackable naming.

 Audio export naming scheme for generic file naming in Cubase.

 Organizing your Pro Tools Session

 Chris Lord Alge has a video on organizing your Pro Tools Sessions.
 It has generic valuable tips not only for Pro Tools like using color schemes.